juristr/juristr.github.com/_drafts/web-meets-desktop.md

 > node-webkit is an app runtime based on Chromium and node.js.
 You can write native apps in HTML and Javascript with node-webkit.
 It also lets you call Node.js modules directly from the DOM and enables a new way of writing native applications with all Web technologies.

-You definitely have to take a look at the [list of apps and companies using Node-webkit](https://github.com/rogerwang/node-webkit/wiki/List-of-apps-and-companies-using-node-webkit).
+You should definitely have a closer look at the [list of apps and companies using Node-webkit](https://github.com/rogerwang/node-webkit/wiki/List-of-apps-and-companies-using-node-webkit).
+There are some quite impressive examples and use cases like [remote collaboration tools](https://www.sqwiggle.com/), Markdown editors, time trackers and also [Lighttable](http://www.lighttable.com/), another popular text editor.

+### How does it work

+The simplest approach of developing a node-webkit application is to simply wrap your existing webapp.

 ## Conclusion